Ivana Trump, first wife of former president, dies at 73

 A Czech-born ski racer and sometime model, Ivana Trump married the future president in 1977.

-Partners in love and business — with her playing roles such as manager of one of his Atlantic City casinos — Ivana and Donald were fixtures of New York's see-and-be-seen scene before their equally public, and messy divorce.
-Donald Trump had met his next wife, Marla Maples.
+Partners in love and business — with her playing roles such as manager of one of his Atlantic City casinos — Ivana and Donald were fixtures of New York's see-and-be-seen scene.

+The New York Times reports Donald and Ivana were introduced at a "party in Montreal", though multiple accounts exist around their first encounter.

+The publication reports they were married after dating for nine months, before they moved into Trump's residence at the Olympic Towers in New York.

+Known as one of high society's most distinguished couples at the time, their separation was well-documented in the media.
+Ivana received US$14 million ($24m) as a result of her divorce proceedings.

+According to Vanity Fair, she also got the couple's 2.4 hectare Greenwich manion in Conneticut, with an agreement that Trump would pay US$650,000 ($1m) every year to support their three children.

-During the split, Ivana Trump accused him of rape in a sworn statement in the early 1990s.
+During the split, Ivana accused Donald of rape in a sworn statement in the early 1990s.
 She later said that she didn't mean it literally, but rather that she felt violated.

 Nevertheless, she ultimately remained friendly with her ex-husband, whom she famously called "The Donald".
 She enthusiastically backed his 2016 White House run and told the New York Post in 2016 that she was both a supporter and an adviser.